REMOTE (2022, 90 min)

 Co-producer: James Lingwood, Anders Kold, Michael Goodin

-“Remote” was commissioned by Artangel, London; the Louisiana Museum, Humlebaek; and Moderna Museet, Stockholm.
-The film was completed with support by MOCA, Los Angeles; Musée d’art contemporain de Montréal (MAC); X Museum, Beijing; and the Busan Biennale.
+“Remote” was commissioned by Artangel; the Louisiana Museum of Modern Art, Humlebaek, Denmark; and Moderna Museet, Stockholm, Sweden; in association with Hauser & Wirth.
+The film was completed with support by MOCA’s Environmental Council, Los Angeles, US; Musée d’art contemporain de Montréal, Canada; X Museum, Beijing, China; the Busan Biennale, Korea; and The Contemporary Jewish Museum, San Francisco, US.